Psychedelics and ADHD

 Psychedelics and Their Mechanisms of Action

 Psychedelic compounds could modulate serotonin receptors in the brain, particularly 5-HT2A.
 These compounds can alter cortical plasticity and influence synaptic plasticity by changing gene expressions that affect neural growth factors.
-Cognitive-behavioral therapy combined with psychedelics may improve social behavior, mood swings, impulsivity, and hyperactivity symptoms related to ADHD.
+Cognitive-behavioural therapy combined with psychedelics may improve social behaviour, mood swings, impulsivity, and hyperactivity symptoms related to ADHD.

 A table below shows psychedelic agents and their effects: